cockroachdb/docs/v21.2/topology-duplicate-indexes.md

 ---

 {{site.data.alerts.callout_info}}
 This pattern and the use of replication zones are fully supported.
-However, for most users, they are harder to use and in some cases can result in worse performance than the multi-region SQL abstractions.
-Cockroach Labs recommends that you [migrate to multi-region SQL](migrate-to-multiregion-sql.html) whenever possible.
+However, for most users, they are harder to use and in some cases can result in worse performance than the [multi-region SQL abstractions](multiregion-overview.html).
+Cockroach Labs recommends that you migrate to [global tables](global-tables.html) whenever possible.
 {{site.data.alerts.end}}

 In a multi-region deployment, the duplicate indexes pattern is a good choice for tables with the following requirements: